 Moore, Joseph T. Pride Against Prejudice: a Biography of Larry Doby.
 Westport, CT: Greenwood P, 1988.
 38-40.

 Orodenker, Richard, ed.
 The Phillies Reader.
-Philadelphia: Temple UP, 1996.
+Philadelphia: Temple University Press, 1996.

 Simon, Tom, ed.
 Deadball Stars of the National League.
 Washington, DC: Brassey, Inc., 2004.
 215-216.